Newbie-coder09/YTDLP-MadeEasy/README.md

 ## Available Commands:
 ### Notes:
 * Open Terminal in the directory where the script is located and then type these commands.
-* Windows is not supported yet.
+* You need to use Linux Subsystem for Windows to run it in Windows.

 ### Updating YT-DLP:
 ````